losrobbos/coding-advanced-resources/README.md

 - Application Architecture
 - Game Development

+Don't get overwhelmed by this huge amount of topics.
+Each topic alone could keep one busy for weeks (like React TypeScript) up to months (like Algorithms).

+So with that list you could extend your own self-study curriculum to several years.

 This guide will get updated from time to time with new resources.

 ## Most important JavaScript basics